enkidevs/seapig/README.md

 </Header>
 ```

 What if the menu is an `ol`?
-Yup, can do that to.
+We can change the tag.

 ```jsx
 <Header authenticated={authenticated}>